veeplay/android-media-player/README.md

-android-media-player-standalone-library
+Veeplay for Android SDK
 =======================================

-A container for the Android Veeso Libraries.

 Javadoc documentation is available here: [http://veeplay.github.io/android-media-player-standalone-library/](http://veeplay.github.io/android-media-player-standalone-library/)

-A valid Veeso License is required for running the player.
+A valid Veeplay License is required for running the player.
 You can sign-up for a trial license here: [panel.veeso.co](https://panel.veeso.co)

-Please note that the Eclipse project distribution is no longer supported.
+This repository contains a stand-alone container for the Android Veeplay Libraries, usable with old ANT-based Android projects.
+Please note that this Eclipse project distribution is no longer supported.
 The most recent Veeplay SDK is available via Maven.

 Add the following lines to your build.gradle files:

     repositories {
       mavenCentral()